-Generally speaking as a writer, if you get a cold, or get the flu, you write as you are able while sick, and depend on being able to catch up in a crunch when you;re better to still hit deadlines.
+Generally speaking as a writer, if you get a cold, or get the flu, you write as best you are able while sick, and to still hit your deadlines you depend on being able to catch up in a crunch when you’re better.

 If you’re going to be sick for longer than a few days or a week, things change.

 I have a medical issue causing severe fatigue.
 We know at least part of what is going on, but don’t know yet if we have identified the root cause, or just found a symptom of something more serious.
 And, it may be months before the testing finds a conclusive answer to that question.

 And that means, I have to consider how I am going to manage if my energy levels crashed for weeks, or months to come.